 If a voting member is unable to attend a meeting, the party who nominated that member is to use its best endeavours to arrange a suitably experienced proxy (who must be a Councillor or, as the case may be, a member of the Health Board).
 A proxy may not preside over a meeting.
 Functions to be delegated to the IJB What functions require to be delegated by the Council?
 The functions that must be delegated by the Council are set out in the Public Bodies (Joint Working) (Prescribed Local Authority Functions etc.) (Scotland) Regulations 2014.
 These regulations are currently in draft and are expected to be passed by the Scottish Parliament and come into force in early December 2014.
-The social care services that are provided under the prescribed functions include:- Social work services for adults and older people Services and support for adults with physical disabilities and learning disabilities Mental health services Drug and alcohol services Adult protection and domestic abuse Carers support services Community care assessment teams Support services Adult placement services Adult placement services Aspects of housing support, including aids and adaptations Day services Local area co-ordination Respite provision Respite provision What functions require to be delegated by the Health Board?
+The social care services that are provided under the prescribed functions include: Social work services for adults and older people Services and support for adults with physical disabilities and learning disabilities Mental health services Drug and alcohol services Carers support services Carers support services Carer support services Support services Adult placement services Health improvement services Adult placement services Adult placement services Adult placement services Aspects of housing support, including aids and adaptations Day services Local area co-ordination Respite provision Respite provision Respite provision Re-ablement services, equipment and telecare What functions require to be delegated by the Health Board?
 The functions that must be delegated by the Health Board are set out in the Public Bodies (Joint Working) (Prescribed Health Board Functions) (Scotland) Regulations 2014.
 These regulations are currently in draft and are expected to be passed by the Scottish Parliament and come into force in early December 2014.

 The health care services covered by the prescribed functions include:-

 1. the following services where these are provided by health professionals (within a hospital):

+•

-accident and entergency services, inpatient services relating to general medicine; geriatric medicine; rehabilitation medicine; respiratory medicine; and psychiatry of learning disability;
+inpatient services relating to general medicine; geriatric medicine; rehabilitation medicine; respiratory medicine; and psychiatry of learning disability.

-palliative care services;
+palliative care services:

-Inpatient services provided by general medical practitioners; services relating to addiction or substance dependency; and
+inpatient services provided by general medical practitioners;

+services relating to addiction or substance dependency; and

 mental health services (except secure forensic mental health services); and

 2. the following services where these are provided outwith a hospital, whether or not these are provided

 by health professionals:

 district nursing services;

 services relating to addiction or substance dependency;

 services provided by allied health professionals (in an outpatient department; clinic; or outwith a

 hospital);

 the public dental service;

 primary medical services provided under a general medical services contract and the arrangements

 for the provision of services;

 general dental services;

 ophthalmic services;

 pharmaceutical services;

 primary medical out-of hours services;

 geriatric medicine;

 palliative care;

 community learning disability services;

 mental health services;

 continence services;

 kidney dialysis services; and

 services provided by health professionals that aim to promote public health.

-What is the deadline for All prescribed functions must be delegated by 1 April 2016 (although, in its strategic plan, the JJB may specify

-delegation of these functions? an earlier date for functions to be delegated).
+What is the deadline for delegation of these functions?
+All prescribed functions must be delegated by 1 April 2016 (although, in its strategic plan, the IJB may specify an earlier date for functions to be delegated).